bbc/consumer-contracts/README.md

 ### `name`

-The `name` property appears in the output of the `consumer-contracts` tool and helps you identfiy each individual contract.
+The `name` property appears in the output of the `consumer-contracts` tool and helps you identify each individual contract.

 ### `request`